justinthelaw/blackjack-game/typescript/README.md

 To run this program, execute `npm start`.

-Just a baseline implementation of a deck of cards, player and dealer, and game state.
+Just a baseline implementation of a deck of cards, player and dealer, and a game state.